lorenzocerrone/BIA-Sanity-Preserver/docs/tools/convpaint.md

 # Convpaint

 Convpaint is a napari plugin for interactive image segmentation using convolutional neural networks.
 It allows users to perform semantic segmentation with sparse annotations.
-Learn more about Convpaint at [Convpaint repository]()
+Learn more about Convpaint at [Convpaint Documentation](https://guiwitz.github.io/napari-convpaint/book/Landing.html)

 ## Environment